Russian oil supplies to EU via southern Druzhba to rise 16% in June - sources

 Oil supplies via a section of the southern Druzhba pipeline were temporarily suspended in November following shelling on a power station which provides electricity for a pump station.

-Parts of the pipeline have also been attacked by drones inland in Russia, but the attacks didn't cause significant supply disruptions.
+Parts of the pipeline have also been attacked by drones inland in Russia, according to Russian reports, but the attacks did not cause significant supply disruptions.

 The Druzhba pipeline crosses Belarus and Ukraine and remains an income source for both countries which receive transit fees.
 Kiev and Minsk asked for significant hikes in transit tariffs, making the route less convenient for European buyers that pay for transport.